 For the purposes of the AIFMD, leverage is any method which increases the Company's exposure, including the borrowing of cash and the use of derivatives.
-It is expressed as a percentage of Company's exposure to its net asset value and is calculated on both a gross and commitment method.
+It is expressed as a percentage of Company's exposure to its NAV and is calculated on both a gross and commitment method.